Itaewon: Local attractions

-As Seoul's International District, Itaewon is known for serving cuisine that are not widely available in Korea, such as those from Great Britain, Germany, France, India, Italy, Southeast Asia, Portugal, Spain, Turkey, Mexico, United States of America and Canada.
-Essentially, it is known as the "International District" or sometimes as "Western Town," reminiscent of many Chinatowns in Western nations.
+As Seoul's International District, Itaewon is known for serving cuisine that are not widely available in Korea, such as those from Great Britain, Germany, France, India, Italy, Southeast Asia, Portugal, Spain, Turkey, Mexico, United States of America, and Canada.
+It is known as the "International District" or sometimes as "Western Town," reminiscent of many Chinatowns in Western nations.
+All That Jazz, the oldest active jazz club in South Korea, is located in Itaewon.
+Itaewon Books, the oldest English-language used secondhand bookstore, is also located in Itaewon.

 Itaewon, along with neighborhoods and attractions like Hongdae, Insadong and Seoul Tower, is one of the most popular places in Seoul for tourists.
-Major hotels such as the Grand Hyatt Seoul and local landmark Hamilton Hotel are here, as well as several smaller hotels and guesthouses.
-Dozens of shops are aimed at tourists and offer Western or traditional Korean souvenirs.
-High-quality leather products, retail or custom made and are sold at reasonable prices (though haggling is expected) as well.

 Itaewon includes the area known as Homo Hill and is Seoul's gay village.
 Despite the taboo nature of homosexuality in South Korea, people can express themselves openly within the neighborhood.

+Itaewon is also a district with a strong Muslim community.
+It is home to the Seoul Central Mosque, built in 1976.

 Itaewon was long known as a hub for high quality counterfeit goods, but those products have largely disappeared.
-Some authentic goods that are only produced in Korea for the international market, as well as some authentic imports are also available.
-Itaewon is known for its clothes makers who produce custom-made shirts and suits.
+Some authentic goods that are only produced in Korea for the international market, as well as some authentic imports, are also available.
+Itaewon is known for its tailors who produce custom-made shirts and suits.